aniketshetty1nov/Database_Group_Project_Sem1/README.md

-This Project of Database & Analytics Programming (MSCDAD_C_JAN24I) Student ID:  23215852  Name - Sahil Shashikant Pathak  Github User ID: sahilp05
+This Project of Database & Analytics Programming (MSCDAD_C_JAN24I).

+Student ID:  23215852  Name - Sahil Shashikant Pathak. -  Github User ID: sahilp05

-Student ID:  23222468  Name - Awadhesh Trivedi  Github User ID: punjab-mail
+Student ID:  23222468  Name - Awadhesh Trivedi. -  Github User ID: punjab-mail

-Student ID:  23177861  Name -  Aniket Shetty  Github User ID: aniketshetty1nov
+Student ID:  23177861  Name -  Aniket Shetty. -  Github User ID: aniketshetty1nov

 Initial Setup with Docker:
 --------------------------
+This document provides instructions on how to set up and run the project using Docker to manage PostgreSQL databases.
-1. *Docker Setup*:
+ *Docker Setup*:
    - Open a command prompt on Windows or a terminal on Mac.
    - Navigate to the project directory where the docker-compose.yml file is located.
    - Execute the following command to create and start the Docker containers: